vijusudhi/vijusudhi.github.io/_pages/about.md

   - /about.html
 ---

+Hi there. 👋

-Hi there.
-This is Viju Sudhi. 👋
+This is Viju Sudhi.
+This is how I write my name in my mother tongue Malayalam: വിജു സുധി.

 I'm currently working as a Research Associate / PhD student at the [Semantic Computing Group](https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/) in Bielefeld University under the supervision of [Prof. Dr. Philipp Cimiano](https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/team/philipp-cimiano/#comp_00005f3dd926_0000002992_051a).